IsNotRicardo/docker-javafx-guide/docs/docker-javafx-guide.md

 > [!NOTE]
 > The tag is optional, although it is recommended.

-3. Run the Docker container by executing the following command:
+3. Run the Docker image by executing the following command:

    ```bash
    docker run -e DISPLAY=host.docker.internal:0.0 <image-name>:<tag>